skons35/MorphOS/README.md

   ```

 - On MorphOS, a *TinyGL* library is providing some of the OpenGL/GlUT
   functionnalities, possibly with lots of limitation or differences, i will try to update the code as needed.
-Also using the *make* build tools with provided *Makefile* will be the usual building approach.
+Also using the *make* build tools on generated *Makefile* will be the usual building approach.

 ## Starting steps
 * clone this repository